felias-fogg/dw-link/docs/manual.md

 * unidirectional level-shifters on the ISP lines, and
 * tri-state buffers for the two output signals MOSI and SCK.

 I have designed a base board for the Arduino Nano V2, Nano V3, and Pro Mini, <!-- Pro Micro, and Micro --> with these features.
 You only have to set three DIP switches, then plug in a USB cable on one side and an ISP cable on the other side, and off you go.
 The following picture shows the version 1.0 dw-probe board in action hosting a Nano board.
 It all works flawlessly.
-The only problem I encountered is that one of Nanos with a CH340 serial chip is not able to use a communication speed faster than 115200 to the host.
+The only problem I encountered is that Arduino Nanos with a CH340 serial chip appear not to be able to use a communication speed faster than 115200 to the host.

 ![dw-probe 1.0](pics/dwprobe1.0-in-action.jpg)

-The Eagle design files are in the pcb directory.
-I also plan to design a shield for the Uno sized boards as well.
+The Eagle design files of the Version 1.1 board are in the [pcb](../pcb/) directory.
+This design is currently untested but should work based on the (faulty) V1.0 design.
+There is also a design for an Uno-sized shield in the directory, untested as well.

 #### 7.3.1 DIP switch configuration